-As set out in last years annual report, the Company appointed Frostrow as its AIFM with effect from 1 July 2023.
-The Company's Portfolio Manager, RWC Asset Management LLP ('Redwheel'), will continue in its role.
-Frostrow also took on a number of marketing and distribution tasks currently undertaken by Redwheel.
+The Company appointed Frostrow as its AIFM with effect from 1 July 2023.
+Frostrow is also responsible for the Company's marketing and distribution strategy.
 It is the Directors' opinion that the continuing appointment of Frostrow as AIFM is also in the best interests of the Company and its shareholders as a whole.

-Requirements of the Listing Rules
+Requirements of the UK Listing Rules

-Listing Rule 9.8.4 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
+UK Listing Rule 6.6.6 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
 The Directors confirm that there are no disclosures to be made in this regard.